Needmorenodes/kafka-streaming-examples/README.md

-# Kafka Streaming Examples w/ Streamsets
+# Spark Streaming Examples w/ Kafka & Streamsets

 This repo contains
 * Scripts and Configs to set up Streamsets and Kafka in Docker